 - The monthly payments rise annually depending on an inflation factor stated in the contract terms.

-- The solar panels and any other equipment are property of the solar company.
+- Solar panels and other equipment are the property of the solar company.

 - You don’t get tax incentives, including the federal solar investment tax credit (ITC).
 Also, you don’t qualify for solar renewable energy credits (SRECs).
 But these rules may be different from country to country.